Kevinrob/guzzle-cache-middleware/README.md

 `composer require kevinrob/guzzle-cache-middleware`

-or add it the your `composer.json` and make a `composer update kevinrob/guzzle-cache-middleware`.
+or add it the your `composer.json` and run `composer update kevinrob/guzzle-cache-middleware`.

 # Why?
 Performance.
 It's very common to do some HTTP calls to an API for rendering a page and it takes times to do it.